Background pattern

 • The concomitant administration of erythromycin, clarithromycin, ketoconazole, itraconazole, ritonavir (infection medications) and Limován may increase the effect of the latter.

-• Conversely, the concomitant administration of rifampicin (infection medication), carbamazepine, phenobarbital, phenytoin (epilepsy medication) and St. John's Wort with Limován may decrease the effect of the latter.
+• Conversely, the concomitant administration of rifampicin (infection medication), carbamazepine, phenobarbital, phenytoin (epilepsy medication), and St. John's Wort with Limován may decrease the effect of the latter.

-• Opioid medications: the use of Limován at the same time as opioids (powerful pain-relieving medications, medications for substitution therapy, and some cough medications) increases the risk of drowsiness, difficulty breathing (respiratory depression), coma, and may be potentially fatal.Due to this, concomitant use should only be considered when other treatment options are not possible.
+• Opioid medications: the use of Limován at the same time as opioids (powerful pain relievers, replacement therapy medications, and some cough medications) increases the risk of drowsiness, difficulty breathing (respiratory depression), coma, and can be potentially fatal.
+Due to this, concomitant use should only be considered when other treatment options are not possible.

-However, if your doctor prescribes Limován with opioids, the dose and duration of concomitant treatment should be limited by your doctor.
+However, if your doctor prescribes Limován along with opioids, the dose and duration of concomitant treatment should be limited by your doctor.

-Pregnancy, lactation, and fertility
+Pregnancy, Breastfeeding, and Fertility

 Pregnancy